astrotran/quantfinanceS25-finalproject/README.md

   - 93.5% accuracy
   - 98% precision on identifying high-error cases
 - Feature importance showed **final price** and **realized volatility** were the most predictive
-- Added a **vega hedging strategy** using a second option, which improved performance in volatile scenarios
+- Added a **vega hedging strategy** using a second option, which improved performance in volatile scenarios by reducing exposure to volatility shifts in highly stochastic environments.

 - The Heston model captures more realistic market dynamics but is harder to hedge.
 - Machine learning can help identify hedge risk ahead of time and potentially optimize strategies.